“We are what we think. All that we are arises with our thoughts. With our thoughts, we make the world.”Buddha

 - Notice what the people you spend time with talk about and say about you: sometimes the thoughts we live with aren’t even our own.
 As Oscar Wilde was once quoted saying, “Most people are other people.
 Their thoughts are someone else’s opinions, their lives a mimicry, their passions a quotation.”
 Our brain is like a sponge that soaks up our environment.
 When we soak up garbage, our brain generates more garbage.
 Notice the conversations around you, and the comments directed at you.
 Do you like the information that your brain is absorbing in these conversations?
 And yes, if you watch a lot of ads and reality tv – all of that is also getting absorbed.
 Read this to find out what you should do with toxic people in your life.

 - Reframe your thoughts.
 Instead of “I’m so lazy,” meet your thought with kindness.
-In this example, maybe it’s more accurate to say “I need rest before I can complete this,” or “How can I be inspired more?” or “How can I find some motivation to complete this?”
+In this example, maybe it’s more accurate to say “I need rest before I can complete this,” or “How can I be inspired more?” or “This doesn’t seem to be a priority for me right now?”

 - Practice: Reframing your thoughts might feel awkward, fake, or exhausting at first, but like any new muscle we are strengthening, over time, it will get easier and at some point, it will become second nature.
 What we practice grows.
 Neuroplasticity means that our brain has the ability to always learn new things, evolve and grow – if we train it.
 So the saying “old dogs can’t learn new tricks” doesn’t apply here.